Skip to content

 • Weight and waist measurement

-• Family history of heart disease, stroke, diabetes
+• Family history of heart disease, stroke, or diabetes

-Note: Follow your clinician’s advice on screening frequency, especially if you have risk factors.
+Note: Follow your doctor’s advice on how often to get screened, especially if you already have risk factors.

 Early Warning Signs (Don’t Ignore These)

-Seek urgent medical care if you or someone near you experiences:
+Seek urgent medical help if you or someone around you experiences any of the following:

-• Chest pain/pressure that lasts or spreads to arm, jaw, or back
+• Chest pain or pressure that lasts or spreads to the arm, jaw, or back

 • Shortness of breath at rest or with mild effort

-• Sudden sweating, nausea, dizziness with chest discomfort
+• Sudden sweating, nausea, or dizziness along with chest discomfort

-• Unexplained extreme fatigue (especially if new or worsening)
+• Unexplained extreme fatigue, especially if it’s new or getting worse

-• Stroke signs: face drooping, arm weakness, speech difficulty—act immediately
+• Stroke signs such as face drooping, arm weakness, or speech difficulty

 How to Participate in World Heart Day 2025

-• Wear red and post a heart-health message to encourage others.
+• Wear red and share a heart-health message to encourage others

-• Take a screening pledge: book a BP, cholesterol, or sugar check.
+• Take a screening pledge and book a blood pressure, cholesterol, or sugar check

-• Host a walk with family, friends, school, or workplace.
+• Organize a walk with family, friends, your school, or your workplace

-• Share a simple habit challenge: “7 days of daily walking” or “reduce sugary drinks.”
+• Share a simple habit challenge like “7 days of daily walking” or “cut sugary drinks this week”

-• Use official World Heart Day resources to run awareness campaigns in your community.
+• Use official World Heart Day resources to run awareness activities in your community

 FAQ